-Knowing what licenses and permits your retail business needs can be very confusing when planning a new business.
+Knowing what retail business licenses and permits your company needs can be very confusing when planning a new business.
 Each item requires time, energy, and paperwork (depending on the government office you're dealing with) to obtain the proper registrations.

-An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number and is used to identify a business entity.
-It costs nothing to apply for an EIN, it can be registered online, and most vendors will require a tax id before conducting business with a retailer.
+An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number and it is used to identify a business entity.
+It costs nothing to apply for an EIN (which you can do online), and most vendors require a tax ID before conducting business with a retailer.

 How and where you register a retailing business with the state will depend on your state's laws.
 To find out what is needed to obtain a business license in your state, start by visiting your state's official website.
-You can usually find it at www.Your State's Name.gov.
-Most states have resources on how to register a new business and all of the requirements that must be met.
+You can usually find it at www.[your state's name].gov.
+Most states have resources on how to register a new business and all of the requirements that you must meet.

 Business Name Registration or DBA Certificate

 If you use any name for your retail business other than your own personal name, you'll need to file the appropriate paperwork.
 Some business licenses include a business name registration; others require a separate registration or a DBA (doing business as) certificate.
-When you file for a corporate business structure, a foreign or fictitious name application is generally included.
-Again, check your state's laws for more details.
+When you file for corporate business structure, a foreign or fictitious name application is generally included.

 Certificate of Occupancy

-A certificate of occupancy may be required in some areas.
+A certificate of occupancy may be required for business properties in some areas.
 After applying, the property is inspected by representatives of the necessary agencies.
 These may include the fire department inspector, the building inspector, and the health and/or sanitation inspector.

 There is no way to list all required permits, as the laws and regulations vary from place to place and from industry to industry.
 Check with local officials to find out what permits, if any, your retail business needs.
 Here are a few common permits to consider: